awiones/Clicker-Game-Template/README.md

 - **Cookie Clicker**: Inspired by the classic cookie-clicking game.
 - **Cat Pop**: A simple yet addictive clicker game that influenced this template.

-## Contributions
+## Contributing

-Feel free to contribute to this project!
-Fork the repository and submit a pull request with your enhancements or bug fixes.
+Contributions are welcome!
+If you have suggestions, improvements, or bug fixes, please submit a pull request or open an issue.

+- **Fork the Repository**: Create a personal copy of the repository on GitHub.
+- **Make Changes**: Implement your changes and test them locally.
+- **Submit a Pull Request**: Describe your changes and submit a pull request for review.

+Feel free to use, modify, and build upon this project.
+If you make any improvements or modifications, please give credit to the original creator.

 ## License

-This project is licensed under the MIT License, meaning it's free to use, modify, and distribute.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Made with ❤️ by Awiones